• Home

 What are breaded beans?

 Breaded beans are a term I’m pretending to coin….right now….even if they might already exist.
-This is a loose interpretation of “breaded,” but in this recipe breaded beans means that they are lightly toss in flour to maximize their crunch potential after being roasted in the oven.
+This is a loose interpretation of “breaded,” but in this recipe, breaded beans mean that they are lightly tossed in flour to maximize their crunch potential after being roasted in the oven.

 Just like potatoes, beans will get naturally crunchy after roasting, but a little coating always helps the process.
 Plus, the coating on these breaded beans adds to the flavor, so what’s not to love?